stefanoborini/book-modelviewcontroller/source/mvc_variations/passive_view.rst

 further extracted in a support Backend object acting in-between the View and the Controller, and dealing exclusively with the View's presentation needs.
 Once again, the View's Backend can easily be tested against a mock View.

+The View's interface should accept only primitive types, so that no complex data unpacking and manipulation is performed inside.